romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting security policies for an organization using GitHub Advanced Security (GHAS), which of the following is the first step?
+Q: When setting security policies for an organization using GitHub Advanced Security (GHAS), which of the following is the first step?
 <details><summary>Show the answer</summary><p>

 - **Review and understand the organization's current security posture and requirements**